Humanities (HUMN)

 Repeatable.
 Max Credits: 9.

 Students will engage in original research projects supervised and mentored by faculty.
 Students must work with faculty prior to registration to develop a proposal for their project and receive permission to take this course.
-Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the Graduate School for approval.
+Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the CLAS Graduate Academic Services Coordinator for approval.
 Term offered: fall, spring, summer.
 Repeatable.
 Max Hours: 6 Credits.

 Grading Basis: Letter Grade